cryptocopycats/mooncats/README.md

 [**Designing For Print With CSS**](https://www.smashingmagazine.com/2015/01/designing-for-print-with-css) by Rachel Andrew; January 2015; Smashing Magazine

+[**I totally forgot about print style sheets**](https://www.matuzo.at/blog/i-totally-forgot-about-print-style-sheets/) by Manuel Matuzovic; November 2016 - A small collection of useful CSS techniques and a quick reminder that print style sheets are still a thing.

 [**A Guide To The State Of Print Stylesheets In 2018**](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/) by Rachel Andrew; May 2018; Smashing Magazine

-[**I totally forgot about print style sheets**](https://www.matuzo.at/blog/i-totally-forgot-about-print-style-sheets/) by Manuel Matuzovic; November 2016 - A small collection of useful CSS techniques and a quick reminder that print style sheets are still a thing.
+[**How To Create A PDF From Your Web Application**](https://www.smashingmagazine.com/2019/06/create-pdf-web-application/) by Rachel Andrew; June 2019; Smashing Magazine

 ## Boom!